Claude Code and OpenCode: A Crash Course

 Press Shift+Tab to cycle through permission modes.
 The first press puts you in auto-accept; the second press puts you in plan mode.
 In plan mode, the model can read but cannot write: no file edits, no shell commands.

-Rule of thumb: anything more than a 10-minute change goes through plan mode first.
-For larger features, ask the model to save the plan to a markdown file (docs/plans/feature-x.md) so you can resume it later or feed it to a fresh session.
+Rule of thumb: If the task will take more than 10 minutes, use plan mode first.
+For bigger tasks, ask the AI to save the plan to a file (like docs/plans/my-plan.md) so you can come back to it later or share it with a fresh session.

 3. Permissions discipline